ykhwong/dummy-dll-generator/README.md

 # Dummy DLL Generator

-## INTRODUCTION
+## About
-Based on the existing DLL file, dummy-dll-generator generates a dummy DLL file.
+The Dummy DLL Generator generates a dummy DLL file by analyzing a DLL file.
+The DLL stands for Dynamic-link library, as implemented in Microsoft Windows.
 This tool can handle both C and C++ convention symbols.

 ## Getting started
 ### Prerequisites
+* Version v0.2 : Visual Studio 2017 15.2 (26418.1 Preview) or higher
-* Version (20220205a) : Visual Studio 2022
+* Version v0.1 (20220205a) : Visual Studio 2022 only
-* Version (20190627a) : Visual Studio 2017 and 2019
+* Version v0.1 (20190627a) : Visual Studio 2017 and 2019 only

 ### Command Line Options